 - Stress.
 Anxiety hinders your body’s immune system and can lead to inflammation of the blood vessels inside the mouth.

 See a Dentist in Edmonton for Your Bleeding Gums

 Visit your dentist twice a year for checkups that include a professional cleaning and examination.
 Your dentist will look for the signs of gum disease and can also address any oral health concerns.
 If your gums are bleeding more than normal, schedule an appointment for a quick checkup.

-Azarko Dental Group’s Edmonton dental clinics can help with your bleeding gums and other oral health concerns.
-Schedule your appointment using our convenient online booking program or call an Edmonton location near you.
+Azarko Dental Group’s Edmonton dental clinic can help with your bleeding gums and other oral health concerns.
+Schedule your appointment using our convenient online booking program or call our location in West Edmonton.

 |Azarko Dental West 14938 Stony Plain Rd.

 N.E.
 Corner of 150 St. & Stony Plain Rd.